A Word from Bob

 While I understand that people don’t like “victim language,” there is a “victim” in spiritual abuse.
 Choose another word if you need to—sinned against, sufferer, whatever—but don’t minimize the damage done.
 I shared in our first blog post the biblical basis for the concept of spiritual abuse—it is not a “victimless crime” and Christ demonstrates great compassion on those who are harmed by their shepherd.

 The other extreme to avoid is going into “victimization mode.”
 This is where I define my entire identity by the spiritual abuse I have suffered.
 I revolve everything in my life around this “victim identity.”
 Our core identity is who we are in Christ, and in Christ we are more than conquerors.
 Though victimized, we are victors in Christ.
-A “victimization mentality” leads to a root of bitterness which leads to a vengeful spirit of retaliation.
+A “victimization mentality” can lead to a root of bitterness which can lead to a vengeful spirit of retaliation.

 When we avoid these two extremes, then we can take our pain and suffering to Christ and we can find His healing hope.
 Again, that sounds quick and easy in print, but it’s neither quick nor easy in real life.
 But it is possible to hope even through the hurt of spiritual abuse.